UPPMAX/HPC-python/docs/batch.rst

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A SNIC2022-22-641 # Change to your own after the course
+            #SBATCH -A hpc2n2023-089 # Change to your own after the course
-            #SBATCH --reservation=hpc-python  # Only valid during the course
             #SBATCH --time=00:10:00  # Asking for 10 minutes
             # Asking for one K80 card
             #SBATCH --gres=gpu:k80:1